Columbia University Libraries Columbia University Libraries

 Using the Collection

 This collection is located off-site.
-You will need to request this material at least twenty-four (24) hours in advance to use the collection in the Rare Book and Manuscript Library Reading Room.
-Please consult the Rare Book and Manuscript Library for further information.
+You will need to request this material at least three business days in advance to use the collection in the Rare Book and Manuscript Library reading room.

 This collection has no restrictions.